vectos/vectos-site-astro/src/content/blog/wasm.md

 When it comes to **Performance** Keycloak/SonarQube is doing fine, the extensions are in the same process.
 When using extensions in Github Actions or World of Warcraft there might be a small penalty to the scripting engine like Lua.
 The most overhead can be found in RPC-based architectures where webhooks are used.
 For every event, you need a TCP/TLS socket that uses HTTP with either REST or gRPC.
 Added on that top of that there is authentication and/or authorization.

 The latest criteria is **DX**.
 The JVM-based platforms like Keycloak/Sonarqube are poor on this matter.
 You can only implement it in a JVM language.
 Next up is the interpreted languages, which aren't any better.
-For World of Warcraft you can only use Lua and for Github Actions there is only JavaScript and TypeScript.
-The best experience is when it comes to webhooks, you can implement this in the language you love.
+For World of Warcraft you can only use Lua and for Github Actions there is only JavaScript or TypeScript.
+In this case the best experience is with webhooks.
+You can implement this in the language you love.
 Almost or none of the options offer a test kit, which is disappointing.

 ## What is WASM?